 semanage permissive -a redis_t

 - The Eclipse Docker Tooling introduces a Dockerfile editor with syntax highlighting and a basic command auto-completion.
-When the Build Image Wizard is open and the button is pressed, the Dockerfile editor opens the file in a detached editor window.
-However, this window does not contain the and buttons.
-To work around this problem, press Ctrl+S to save your changes or right-click in the editor to launch a context menu, which offers the option.
+When the Build Image Wizard is open and the Edit Dockerfile button is pressed, the Dockerfile editor opens the file in a detached editor window.
+However, this window does not contain the Cancel and Save buttons.
+To work around this problem, press Ctrl+S to save your changes or right-click in the editor to launch a context menu, which offers the Save option.
 To cancel your changes, close the window.